 3. Kaiba's Deck Beat Jaden Yuki; Yugi's Lost to Him

 I know I'm stretching for this one, but hear me out.
-In the second anime, Yu-Gi-Oh GX, protagonist Jaden Yuki twice duels against Yugi's deck and once duels against Kaiba's.
+In the second anime, Yu-Gi-Oh GX, protagonist Jaden twice duels against Yugi's deck and once against Kaiba's.
 Keep in mind Jaden is a skilled duelist who won the vast majority of his matches.
-He first battled against Yugi's build when the deck had been stolen by a copycat duelist, Dimitri, but despite the change in owner, this was very much Yugi's deck, and Jaden successfully conquered it.
-Much later, in the final duel of the series, Jaden duels against Yugi himself, and the result of the match is never shown, so we'll call it a draw, meaning even the genuine article didn't best Jaden.
+He first battled Yugi's build when the deck had been stolen by a copycat duelist (Dimitri), but despite the change in owner, this was very much Yugi's deck, and Jaden successfully conquered it.
+Much later, in the final duel of the series, Jaden duels against Yugi himself, and the result of the match isn't shown (and can be debated).

 Now, Jaden never duels against Seto Kaiba, but he does confront Kaibaman, a duel spirit wielding a Blues-Eyes theme similar (if not identical) to Kaiba's deck list.
 Jaden actually loses this match, being one of only four losses he suffers in the entire series.
-I know we've deviated from TDOD, but this evidence suggests Kaiba's deck performs better against most opponents than Yugi's (another example is Kaiba's trouncing of Joey compared to Yugi's almost-losses); in other words, Yugi's protagonist status gives him plot armor despite a generally inferior deck.
+This evidence suggests Kaiba's deck performs better against most opponents than Yugi's (another example is Kaiba's frequent trouncings on Joey compared to Yugi's near-losses).
+In other words, Yugi's protagonist status gives him plot armor despite a generally-inferior deck.

 4. Yugi Draws on the First Turn (Which You Can't Do)

-In other words, by modern rules, Yugi would have had one less card in his match than he did, and that card would have made the difference—Yugi eventually activates Magical Contract Door, a spell that requires you to give a card to your opponent, and without that initial draw, Yugi wouldn't have had fuel to save his bacon with this entry.
-If the first player still drew on their first turn, I'd want to go first in every match for both the card and field advantage gained, a now-illegal advantage that Yugi would have lost without.
+In other words, by modern rules, Yugi would have had one less card in his match than he did, and that card would have made the difference—Yugi eventually activates Magical Contract Door, a spell that requires you to give a card to your opponent.
+Without that initial draw, Yugi wouldn't have had fuel to save his bacon.
+If the first player still drew on their first turn, I'd want to go first in every match for the card and field advantage gained, a now-illegal advantage that Yugi would have lost without.

 5. Yugi Included a Banned Card (Monster Reborn) in His Deck